 II.
 Revise for precision

-The biggest mistake you can make when striving for precision in writing is trying to get your writing precise already in the first draft.
+The biggest mistake you can make when striving for precision in (scientific) writing is trying to get your writing precise already in the first draft.
 Such an effort typically slows down the drafting substantially and may even lead to a writer’s block.

 III.
 Utilize (peer) feedback

-After several rounds of revisions you might still wonder whether your text is really clear & accurate.
+After several rounds of revisions you might still wonder whether your text is really clear and accurate.
 And even if you think that your text is written precisely, there might be still some gaps and inaccuracies.